 Policy on Recruitment of Ex-Offenders

 This Policy on Recruitment of Ex-Offenders sets down how an organisation will handle job applications from ex-offenders.
+This policy has been updated in line with the requirements of the General Data Protection Regulation (GDPR).

 The Rehabilitation of Offenders Act 1974 was intended to prevent individuals being rejected for employment on account of a previous criminal conviction, provided that he or she has not subsequently re-offended.
 Under this Act, a conviction is "spent"' after a defined period of time and so the individual becomes "rehabilitated".